SimpleRegex/SRL-PHP/README.md

 Feel free to use all the available [PCRE PHP functions](http://php.net/manual/en/ref.pcre.php) in combination with SRL.
 Although, why bother?
 We've got wrappers for all common functions with additional features.
-Just like above, just apply one of the following methods directly on the SRL Builder:
+Just like above, just apply one of the following methods directly on the SRL or Builder:

 * `isMatching()` - Validate if the expression matches the given string.
 * `getMatches()` - Get all matches for supplied capture groups.